 Halifax Regional Municipality By-law L-300

-Done and passed in Council this \\\\day of \\\\\, 2016.
+Done and passed in Council this day of , 2016.

 MAYOR

 MUNICIPAL CLERK

-I, Kevin Arjoon, Municipal Clerk for the Halifax Regional Municipality, hereby certify that the above-noted by-law was passed at a meeting of the Halifax Regional Council held on\\\\\, 2016.
+or the Halifax Regional Municipality, hereby certify that sed at a meeting of the Halifax Regional Council held

+on , 2016.

+Kevin Arjoon

+Municipal Clerk